xaaha/hulak/README.md

 ### Setup

-Create the `env/` directory and the required `global.env` file in the root of the hulak project.
-You can do it manually or run
+Create the `env/global.env` in the root of the hulak project by running

 ```bash